 With your top three to five strengths, research full-time position descriptions for recent graduates.
 These are positions offered to recent graduates through about three years.
 That’s about age 21 to age 24.

 Don’t stop with these as there are many more.
 And, there might be specialty or niche sites such as the JOE (Job Openings for Economists) for your industry, specialty, or major.
 Ask your professors, past or current, administrators, and career centers for sources.
 Use LinkedIn to connect with alumni, friends of your parents, and family members.
-I wrote a post you’ll find helped called, “Over 75 LinkedIn Tips for Everyone and for Job Seekers.”
+I wrote a post you’ll find helpful called, “Over 75 LinkedIn Tips for Everyone and for Job Seekers.”

 3. WRITE YOUR COVER LETTER TEMPLATE